 - Mix well and cook it over medium flame until mixture turns thick for around 3-4 minutes.
 Stir in between occasionally to prevent sticking.

-- As you can see in the photo, the mixture has begun to thicken now.
+- As you can see in the photo, the mixture has started to thicken now.

-- Add ghee, cardamom powder, nutmeg powder, clove powder and half of the dry fruits (raisins, almonds, cashew nuts).
+- Add 1 tablespoon ghee, a pinch of cardamom powder, a pinch of nutmeg powder, a pinch of clove powder and half of the dry fruits (4-5 raisins, 4-5 almonds, 4-5 cashew nuts).
 Mix well and cook for a minute.

 - Turn off the flame.
-Garnish Gujarati khichdo with the remaining dry fruits and serve hot or chilled.
+Garnish Gujarati khichdo (sweet dalia) with the remaining dry fruits and serve hot or chilled.